University of Wisconsin–Madison

 1200 Observatory Drive | Madison, WI 53706-1212 | Map

-Waters Residence Hall is centrally located in the heart of campus along the shore of Lake Mendota.
-Waters provides convenient access to libraries, the student unions, classrooms, and local Madison attractions, though with everything going on inside, you might not even need to leave the building.
+Waters is centrally located in the heart of campus along the shore of Lake Mendota and provides convenient access to libraries, student unions, classrooms, and local Madison attractions.
+Though with everything going on inside, you might not even need to leave the building!

-The diverse resident population of new and continuing students promotes a strong sense of community and makes living in Waters a memorable experience.
-While Waters used to house exclusively female residents, it was changed to co-ed in 2006 and has been a favorite among both men and women due to its location, resident room size, and convenience of amenities.
+Waters residents have a full array of services under one roof, including an in-house dining market (Liz’s Market), on-site tutoring, and study spaces.
+Waters also features a Cross-College Advising Services (CCAS) office.
+The diverse resident population of new and continuing students promotes a strong sense of community and makes living in Waters a memorable experience, making it a favorite among students due to its unique blend of location, room sizes, and convenient amenities.

 Related Pages